ruqianl/comapr/README.md

 ## Analysis workflow for demonstration of `comapr` on a single-sperm DNAseq dataset

-We demonstrate the usage of `sscocaller` and `comapr` for identifying and visualising crossovers regions from single-sperm DNA sequencing dataset [here](https://biocellgen-public.svi.edu.au/hinch-single-sperm-DNA-seq-processing/Crossover-identification-with-sscocaller-and-comapr.html)
+We demonstrate the usage of `sgcocaller` and `comapr` for identifying and visualising crossovers regions from single-sperm DNA sequencing dataset [here](https://biocellgen-public.svi.edu.au/hinch-single-sperm-DNA-seq-processing/Crossover-identification-with-sscocaller-and-comapr.html)